-Cook for 6 to 8 hours, flipping the pork over halfway through.
+Cook for 6 to 8 hours, flipping the pork over halfway through ( If you use a smaller roast, closer to 5 or 6 pounds, cut the cook time to 6 hours.).
 You will know when it is done as you can stick a fork in the meat and it will be soft and come apart easily.

 - Remove the dutch oven to a heat proof surface (It will obviously be very hot, and be careful as it will also be very heavy!).